-Under the JCPOA, the great bulk of sanctions relief occurred at Implementation Day-the day (January 16, 2016) when the IAEA certified that Iran had completed stipulated core nuclear tasks.
-The sanctions suspended were mostly those imposed since U.N.
-Security Council Resolution 1929 of June 2010 and which targeted Iran's civilian economic sectors.
+Under the JCPOA, sanctions relief occurred at Implementation Day-January 16, 2016-when the IAEA certified that Iran had completed stipulated core nuclear tasks.

 U.S. sanctions targeting foreign firms' involvement in those sectors were waived or terminated, but sanctions on direct U.S.-Iran trade, with selected exceptions discussed above, were retained.
-The sanctions eased include (1) energy sanctions, including those that limit Iran's exportation of oil and sanction foreign sales to Iran of gasoline and energy sector equipment, and which limit foreign investment in Iran's energy sector; (2) financial sector sanctions; (3) sanctions on Iran's auto sector and trading in the rial; (4) the EU ban on purchases of oil and gas from Iran; and (5) the ban on Iran's use of the SWIFT electronic payments system that facilitates the movement of funds.
+The sanctions eased included:49(1) sanctions that limited Iran's exportation of oil and sanction foreign sales to Iran of gasoline and energy sector equipment, and which limit foreign investment in Iran's energy sector; (2) financial sector sanctions; and (3) sanctions on Iran's auto sector and trading in the rial.
+The EU lifted its ban on purchases of oil and gas from Iran; and Iranian banks were readmitted to the SWIFT electronic payments system.
+As noted above, all U.N. sanctions were lifted.
+Both the EU and the United Nations Security Council are unlikely to reimpose sanctions on Iran if the Trump Administration does so, unless significant evidence were to emerge that Iran is not complying with its JCPOA nuclear commitments.

-&lt;sup>47 Daniel Fineren, "Iran Nuclear Deal Shipping Insurance Element May Help Oil Sales," Reuters, November 24, 2013.
+47 Daniel Fineren, "Iran Nuclear Deal Shipping Insurance Element May Help Oil Sales," Reuters, November 24, 2013.

-&lt;sup>48 White House Office of the Press Secretary.
+48 White House Office of the Press Secretary.
 "Fact Sheet: First Step Understandings Regarding the Islamic Republic of Iran's Nuclear Program," November 23, 2013.

-&lt;sup>49 http://iranmatters.belfercenter.org/blog/translation-iranian-factsheet-nuclear-negotiations; and author conversations with a wide range of Administration officials, think tank, and other experts, in Washington, DC, 2015.
+49 http://iranmatters.belfercenter.org/blog/translation-iranian-factsheet-nuclear-negotiations; and author conversations with a wide range of Administration officials, think tank, and other experts, in Washington, DC, 2015.